ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ## Environment

-You should have access into Linux/Unix environment to be able to complete the final task.
+You should have access to the Linux/Unix environment to be able to complete the final task.

 The course virtual machine is suitable.

 ## Grading

-You are eligible for following points from the exercise.
+You are eligible for the following points from the exercise.
 Previous task(s) should be completed before going further.

 [Task](Task) #|Grade|Description|
 -----|:---:|-----------|